FrancisCrickInstitute/pMANIC/docs/Reference_Abundance_Calculation.md

 ### The Internal Standard Itself
 In the Abundances sheet, the row for the Internal Standard compound does not undergo calculation.
 Instead, it simply reports the **Known Amount** (`int_std_amount` or `amount_in_std_mix`) to confirm what value was used for that sample.

+### No Internal Standard Selected
+If you clear the internal standard selection, MANIC will export the sum of corrected isotopologue areas for all compounds.
+The units in the Excel header will automatically change to **"Peak Area"**.

 ### Missing Calibration
-If a metabolite cannot be calibrated (e.g., it was not found in the MM files, or `amount_in_std_mix` was 0), MANIC defaults the MRRF to **1.0** and logs a warning.
-The calculated abundances will essentially be relative to the IS but not absolutely quantified.
+If a metabolite has no `amount_in_std_mix` defined, it is treated as **Relative**.
+It is normalized to the Internal Standard signal but is not scaled by an MRRF.